faridaalin/jsExercises/README.md

-# Simple javascript exercisesto get better at programming
+# Simple javascript exercises to get better at programming